Welcome to Blue Kitchen!

 Stick around—and come back often.
 You’ll like Blue Kitchen.
 I swear.

-A special thanks to my friend Rich Meyer, principal of Swell Advertising in St. Louis, for the superb Blue Kitchen masthead/logo design.
+A special thanks to my friend Rich Meyer, principal of Swell Propaganda in St. Louis, for the superb Blue Kitchen masthead/logo design.
 I’m responsible for all the words and photographs on Blue Kitchen, unless otherwise noted.
 All content is copyrighted and all rights are reserved, of course.